TomShirley/kavm/installation/windows-terminal/README.md

         - close your shell and open a new one
 6. Install a good zsh theme
     - Get Powerlevel10k: https://github.com/romkatv/powerlevel10k
-        - To install this via antigen, just add this line to your .antigenrc file:
+        - To install this via antigen, just add this line to your .zshrc file:
         ```
         # Select theme
         antigen theme romkatv/powerlevel10k